Memory-Enhancing Herbs: Nature's Tools for a Sharper Mind

 - Heat milk gently and whisk in turmeric, ashwagandha, and black pepper.

-- Add coconut oil or ghee (enhances absorption).
+- Add coconut oil or ghee to enhance fat-soluble curcumin absorption.

 - Blend or whisk until frothy.